Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 - **Better documentation**, making the code more  to users.
 - **Improved version management**, fully utilising the GutHub release mechanism and installers for macOS and Windows.

-Whereas the functionality of the this version is identical to the Python version, results from the Python version are not 100% reproducible.
+Whereas the functionality of this version is identical to the Python version, results from the Python version are not 100% reproducible.
 Partially this is because of some improvements in implementation of core algorithms, but more so because of inherent indeterministic behaviour of the TrackMate calculation engine itself (also with the Python environment itself, results are not 100% reproducible).
 Differences are small and do not impact the analysis and conclusion drawn from experiments.

 The code for the Python version and the new Java version is available on: [Glyco-PAINT Python](https://github.com/Leiden-chemical-immunology/Glyco-PAINT) Github and [Glyco-PAINT Java](https://github.com/Leiden-chemical-immunology/Glyco-PAINT-Java).
 You no longer need access to the code for running the pipeline, but nevertheless familiarity with the core algorithms is desirable for more effective use of the pipeline